MGEScan/mgescan/README.md

 Citation
 --------

-How to cite MGEScan on Galaxy
+How to cite MGEScan on Galaxy [here]

 References
 -----------